Isotropic Theory edit page

 Lame constants

-The second way to represent the elastic behaviour of an isotropic medium is by means of the Lame constants
+The second way to represent the elastic behavior of an isotropic medium is by means of the Lame constants

 lambda = nu/(1-2*nu) /(1+nu) * E;